moffzilla/vraDNS-action/README.md

 # Create and activate a new Python environment:

 Create an activate a python3 development environment
+( Please note my $HOME "/root" may be different than yours please adapt the folder locations )

 	root@ubuntu_server: mkdir environments
 	root@ubuntu_server: python3 -m vraDNSDev